kyma-project/website/content/blog-posts/2020-09-24-release-notes-1.16/index.md

 ### Command to create a system

-[`kyma create system`](/cli/commands/#kyma-create-system-kyma-create-system) is another new command that we added.
+Another new command that we added is [`kyma create system`](/cli/commands/#kyma-create-system-kyma-create-system).
 In just one step, it allows you to create a system (an Application), bind it to a Namespace, and get a token to pair the system with an external application.

 ## Monitoring